Aliases for CRHR2 Gene

 GeneCards Summary for CRHR2 Gene

 CRHR2 (Corticotropin Releasing Hormone Receptor 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include hormone activity and corticotrophin-releasing factor receptor activity.
-An important paralog of this gene is VIPR2.
+Diseases associated with CRHR2 include Eating Disorder and Irritable Bowel Syndrome.
+Among its related pathways are GPCRs, Class B Secretin-like and Glucocorticoid Pathway (HPA Axis), Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and hormone activity.
+An important paralog of this gene is CRHR1.

-The corticotropin-release factor (CRF) 2 receptor is a member of the corticotropin-releasing factor family of G-protein-coupled receptors that also includes CRF1.
+The corticotropin-releasing factor (CRF) 2 receptor is a member of the corticotropin-releasing factor family of G-protein-coupled receptors that also includes CRF1.
 Three functional splice variants have been identified for the mammalian CRF2 receptor; CRF2a, CRF2b and CRF2c.
-All three splice variants display different tissue distribution but the pharmacological and biological properties remain unchanged.
-The physiological functions of CRF2 receptors are currently unclear but activation of these receptors is known to induce anxiety and hypersensitivity to stress, and increase glucagon and insulin secretion from islet cells.
-The human gene encoding the CRF2 receptor is localized on chromosome 17 (17q12-q22).